Healthy Snacks for Athletes Under 18

 It’s a great question.

-The answer is pretty simple: give your young athlete a healthy snack.
+The answer is pretty simple: give your young athlete healthy foods as a snack.

-Fueling your athlete shouldn’t be a mystery and it shouldn’t be difficult.
+Fueling your athlete shouldn’t be a mystery nor should it be difficult.

 [Related: Easy Snacks for Hungry, Growing Teens]

-While all snack foods should offer up a healthy punch of nutrition for kids — even the run-of-the-mill after-school snack — the best snacks for the young athlete are ones that:
+While all snack foods should offer up some quick energy and a healthy punch of nutrition for kids — even the run-of-the-mill after-school snack — the best snacks are ones that:

-• Provide easy to consume fuel for his active body, whether he’s training or competing
+- Provide an easy to consume fuel source for an active body, whether training or competing

-• Cover his hunger and appetite — or in other words — are filling snacks.
+- Satisfy hungry teens — or in other words — snack ideas that are filling snacks.

-When I help young athletes and their parents, I use a few key considerations.
+When I help young athletes and their parents, I ask them to consider a few key things.
 I’m sharing these with you here:

 The nutrients that are the most important for an exercising athlete are carbohydrates and protein.

-Carbohydrates offer the preferred source of fuel for exercising muscles.
+Carbohydrates offer the preferred source of fuel for exercising muscles and help to keep energy levels up.

-For example, you can find carbs in fruit, whole grain foods, and dairy products.
+For example, you can find complex carbohydrates in a piece of fruit, whole grain bread, Greek yogurt, black beans, sweet potatoes, and homemade game day granola.

 Protein is key to building muscle and repairing it after strenuous exercise.

-Protein is available from meats, poultry, fish, eggs, and beans, for instance.
+Protein is available from meats, poultry, fish, hard-boiled eggs, and dairy products.
+Plant-based protein can be found in beans, for instance.

 If you target these nutrients when planning healthy snacks, you’ll offer the fuel sources needed for optimal performance, while helping your athlete feel good.

-Sport snacks that contain only a carbohydrate source, like fresh fruit or crackers, are fine for short events, practices or less intensive exercises.
+Sport snacks that contain only a carbohydrate source, like fresh fruit, crackers, a jelly sandwich, or a sports drink are fine for short events, practices, or less intensive exercises.

-But they aren’t ideal for the young athlete who is exercising for over an hour…and that usually means training.
+But these aren’t ideal for the young athlete who is training, or exercising for over an hour.

 2. Not Every Athlete Needs a Snack

-When does the kid athlete need a snack?
+When does the teenage athlete need a snack?

 Again, this reflects on the intensity and duration of the exercise schedule and routine.

-However, if you’re the parent of a high school basketball player or swimmer, she will probably need a more substantial snack.
+However, if you’re the parent of a high school basketball player or swimmer whose workouts are 2 hours, they will probably need a more substantial snack.

 My rule of thumb is:

-If your child is exercising for less than an hour, he probably doesn’t need an extra snack outside of his routine meal plan.
+If your child is exercising for less than an hour, they probably don’t need an extra snack outside of their routine meal plan.

-• A rower who participates in an extended training session (two hours) may need a peanut butter sandwich and a glass of milk before practice.
+- A rower who participates in an extended training session (two hours) may need a peanut butter sandwich and a glass of milk or juice before practice.

 Give your athlete plenty of time to digest his snack.

-Generally, she’ll need a half hour to an hour to digest a light, carbohydrate-based snack (ie, granola bar, toast, fruit, or dry cereal).
+Generally, a half hour to an hour to digest a light, carbohydrate-based snack (ie, granola bar, toast, fruit, or dry cereal) will suffice.

 For heavier snacks that include combinations of nutrients (protein, carbohydrate and fat), like a sandwich, allow an hour or two for digestion prior to exercise.